python/cpython/Doc/faq/general.rst

 How does the Python version numbering scheme work?
 --------------------------------------------------

-Python versions are numbered "A.B.C" or "A.B".  *A* is the major version number -- it is only incremented for really major changes in the language.  *B* is the minor version number, incremented for less earth-shattering changes.  *C* is the micro-level -- it is incremented for each bugfix release.
+Python versions are numbered "A.B.C" or "A.B":
+* *A* is the major version number --- it is only incremented for really major changes in the language.
+* *B* is the minor version number, incremented for less earth-shattering changes.
+* *C* is the micro-level --- it is incremented for each bugfix release.

 See :pep:`6` for more information about bugfix releases.

 Not all releases are bugfix releases.
 In the run-up to a new major release, a series of development releases are made, denoted as alpha, beta, or release